hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

 .. caution::

-   When run as above, txnvalidator will start a new blockchain each time it starts.
-If you want to start txnvalidator with the previous blockchain, use the '--restore' flag.
+   When run with the genesis flag, txnvalidator will start a new blockchain each time it starts.
+Omit the genesis flag to restore an existing blockchain.

 .. _mktplace-transaction-family-tutorial-label: